End-to-End testing with Puppeteer and Jest

 }, timeout);

-If you now run npm run test
+If you now run, npm run test

-you should have three passing tets.
+you should have three passing tests.

 Taking Screenshots on Desktop and Mobile